xapian/xapian-gsoc-proposal/proposal.rst

 information.
 Compare to editorial labels, clicks are much cheaper to obtain and always reflect current relevance.

-I believe with a better click model and multiple model choices , Xapian will provide better service for users.
+I believe with a better click model and multiple model choices, Xapian will provide better service for users.

 **Who will benefit from your project and in what ways?**